LogoHistorical Figure MBTI

 Why not ENTJ?

-The ENTJ builds systems and commands organizations — their Te dominant creates structures that can outlast them and function without their presence.
-De Ribas founded a city but did not systematically institutionalize it; Odessa was built by his successors, notably the Duc de Richelieu, who gave it the administrative structure de Ribas had not stayed long enough to create.
-De Ribas was an improviser who happened to found a city, not an organization-builder who set out to create an enduring institution.
-The distinction matters: ENTJ leaves a system; ENTP leaves a possibility.
+The ENTJ's Te dominant creates structures that outlast them.
+De Ribas founded a city but did not institutionalize it — Odessa was built by his successors, notably the Duc de Richelieu, who gave it the administrative structure de Ribas had not stayed long enough to create.
+He was an improviser who happened to found a city, not an organization-builder who set out to create an enduring institution.
+ENTJ leaves a system; ENTP leaves a possibility.

 Why not INTJ?

-The INTJ is an architect of long-term vision — Ni dominant means they see the endpoint before anyone else and work systematically backward from it.
-De Ribas did not work backward from endpoints; he worked forward from opportunities, which is the Ne way.
-He did not plan to found a city; he recognized that a city was possible when he saw the harbor at Khadzhibey.
-The INTJ would have chosen the site at the beginning of the campaign and organized everything toward that goal.
-De Ribas saw the goal when the opportunity presented itself and seized it.
+The INTJ's Ni dominant sees the endpoint first and works backward from it.
+De Ribas worked forward from opportunities.
+He did not plan to found a city; he recognized a city was possible when he saw the harbor at Khadzhibey.
+An INTJ would have chosen the site at the start of the campaign and organized everything toward that goal.
+De Ribas saw the goal when the opportunity presented itself.
 These are fundamentally different cognitive operations, even if the outcome looks similar from the outside.

-What makes de Ribas distinctively ENTP is the quality of his attention: it was always wider than his current assignment, always alert to what the present situation contained beyond its obvious surface.
-He was not a man who executed plans; he was a man who generated them, executed them approximately, and was already halfway through the next one before the current one was finished.
-Odessa is one of the greatest cities on the Black Sea.
-It exists because an ENTP with enough Ti to follow through looked at an empty coastline and could not resist asking: what if?
+What makes de Ribas distinctively ENTP is that his attention was always wider than his current assignment, always alert to what the present situation contained beyond its surface.
+He generated plans, executed them approximately, and was halfway through the next one before the current was finished.
+Odessa exists because an ENTP with enough Ti to follow through looked at an empty coastline and could not resist asking: what if?

 He arrived in Russia with nothing but language and intelligence, and left behind a city that still bears the name he chose.